aws/aws-cdk-go/awscdkapprunneralpha/README.md

 })
 ```

 To create a `Service` from local docker image asset directory built and pushed to Amazon ECR:

+You can specify whether to enable continuous integration from the source repository with the `autoDeploymentsEnabled` flag.

 ```go
 import assets "github.com/aws/aws-cdk-go/awscdk"